-It’s 2012 and my apartment is in chaos.
-The picture frames look like they’ve been shaken off the walls by an earthquake and the cushions of our ugly, third-hand couch are strewn on the floor.
+It’s 2012, and my apartment is in chaos.
+The picture frames look like they’ve been shaken off the walls by an earthquake, and the cushions of our ugly, third-hand couch are strewn on the floor.
 My books sit in a pathetic pile after I’ve meticulously searched through their pages.
-My floor rug, blankets, sweaters, curtains and throws sit in single file ready to go off to the dump.
+My rug, blankets, sweaters, curtains, and throws sit in a single file, ready to go off to the dump.
 The pieces of my precious wardrobe now live in a sad collection of garbage bags after many episodes of infinite spinning in the dryer.
 I’m supposed to be studying or writing a paper.
 Instead, my roommate and I are preparing our apartment for its appointment with the bed bug exterminator.
 This is our second or third appointment.
 Tomorrow after class, we’ll come home to the musty, chemical haze that hangs over our living room like a toxic storm cloud.
-Our floors will be covered with a thin grimy layer of powder that’s supposed to kill these horrible little pests, but instead, just sticks to our feet.
+Our floors will be covered with a thin grimy layer of powder that’s supposed to kill these horrible little pests, but instead, it just sticks to our feet.
 Jaded, we’ve already started looking for another place to live because both of us know that this extermination isn’t going to work.
 Bed bugs are resilient little creatures.
 They could probably survive a nuclear blast.

 I was 21 years old back then.
-I had a lot of bites on my thighs, arms and head.
+I had a lot of bites on my thighs, arms, and head.
 I also had a heck of a lot of bitterness — bitterness that both my roommate and I were slowly losing our minds thanks to our bed bug (and cockroach) infestation from hell.
-By then we’d realized just how naive we were to move into our Sherbourne and Wellesley apartment in downtown Toronto.
+By then, we’d realized just how naive we were to move into our Sherbourne and Wellesley apartment in downtown Toronto.
 We signed the lease because it was close to Ryerson University and because at $650 each, it was the only available place that we could afford.

-I had a lot of bites on my thighs, arms and head.
+I had a lot of bites on my thighs, arms, and head.
 I also had a heck of a lot of bitterness

-We heard warnings not to rent in that neighbourhood — St. Jamestown — and certainly not to move into one of the old high rises on one North America’s most densely-populated blocks.
+We heard warnings not to rent in that neighbourhood — St. Jamestown — and certainly not to move into one of the old high rises on one of North America’s most densely-populated blocks.
 Did we listen?
 We sure didn’t.
 The white walls and shining floors we saw on the day we viewed the apartment were merely a glossy coat hiding the abominations that lurked in nearby crevices.
 Deciding to move in took a great financial toll on me.
 In fact, it was one of the worst money mistakes I made while living in the city.